gregnordin/byproject/notes.md

 # Sunday, 2016-09-11

-I need to implement the -i and -x flags (see below).
+I need to implement the -i and -x flags (see below under Saturday, 2016-09-03).
 With these flags there are 3 possibilities:

 1. Get all projects.
 This is currently what is implemented
-2. Include only specified projects
+2. Include only specified projects (-i flag)
-3. Include all projects except specified projects
+3. Include all projects except specified projects (-x flag)

 Item 1: